Kublick/ome/DOCKER.md

    - Set build context to `.`

 2. **Set environment variables:**
-   - `DATABASE_URL` - PostgreSQL connection string
+   - `DATABASE_URL` - PostgreSQL connection string (required)
    - `BETTER_AUTH_SECRET` - Secret key
    - `BETTER_AUTH_URL` - Your domain URL
    - `VITE_BETTER_AUTH_URL` - Your domain URL
    - `RESEND_API_KEY` - Resend API key
    - `PORT=3000`

-3. **Add PostgreSQL database in Coolify:**
+3. **(Optional) Add PostgreSQL database in Coolify:**
-   - Create a PostgreSQL service
-   - Link it to your app
+   - Only if you want Coolify to manage the DB.
+If you already manage your own DB, skip this step.

 4. **Deploy:**
    - Coolify will build and deploy